HeliumEdu/frontend/README.md

 ## Getting Started

 Note that this project is largely a placeholder.
-It has been used to split out `frontend` code from the backend `platform`, and it is loosely maintained while the React rewrite of this project is completed.
-However, in the meantime, please be aware that [Webpack](https://webpack.js.org/) is being used in a very hacky way (for instance, the generated bundle is useless and should be ignored), [Nunjucks](https://mozilla.github.io/nunjucks/), is being used to process HTML templates, and ultimately, this is legacy code that is being completely overhauled.
+It was used to split out `frontend` code from the backend `platform` while the `frontend` code would be rewritten in React.
+However, as the project is no longer actively maintained, there is no current plant for this redevelopment.
+So, be aware that [Webpack](https://webpack.js.org/) is being used in a very hacky way (for instance, the generated bundle is useless and should be ignored), [Nunjucks](https://mozilla.github.io/nunjucks/), is being used to process HTML templates, and ultimately, this is legacy code that, if the project ever goes back in to active development, would be completely overhauled.

 ## Development
 ### Docker Setup